mrcjkb/nvim-lsp-foldexpr/README.md

 > :warning: The implementation of neovim/#14306 will likely change by the time it is merged.
 > *Use this plugin at your own risk!*
+>
+> For a more feature-rich plugin, consider [nvim-ufo](https://github.com/kevinhwang91/nvim-ufo) instead.

 ## Installation